 Acknowledgements:

 We would like to acknowledge the NMFS Sea Grant Population Dynamics Fellowship for funding this work.
 This work would not have been possible if not for generous sharing of data and knowledge, in addition to collaborative research efforts across agencies and institutions.
 We thank the Alaska Department of Fish and Game for providing guidance and salmon abundance estimates for adult life stages.
 Specifically, we would like to thank Fred West, Zach Liller, Sean Larson and Hamachan Hamazaki from ADF&G for sharing knowledge, data and providing conceptual support.
 We thank NOAA Alaska Fishery Science Center Auke Bay Labs and ADF&G for providing the juvenile salmon abundance, conducting and sharing genetic stock identification data and stomach fullness data necessary to complete this analysis.
-Specifically, we would like to thank Liz Lee (ADF&G), Ed Farley, Jim Murphy and Wes Strausberger (NOAA Ecosystem Monitoring and Analysis).
+Specifically, we would like to thank Liz Lee (ADF&G), Ed Farley, Jim Murphy and Wes Strasburger (NOAA Ecosystem Monitoring and Analysis).
 Finally, we would like to thank Franz Mueter, Dave Kimmel, and Matt Cheng for conceptual support and for providing project feedback on previous drafts that improved the quality of the research and manuscript.

 Supplemental Text: